tritonas00/system-tar-and-restore/README.md

 - What to do with /home directory

-- Archiver: tar and bsdtar are supported. (in case of Fedora, bsdtar is pre-selected automatically)
+- Archiver: tar and bsdtar are supported.

 - Compression type: gzip bzip2 and xz are supported.